Vastra-Gotalandsregionen/komponentkartan-demo/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To publish site to github pages install this tool:
+`npm i -g angular-cli-ghpages`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.